Bridge Street, Warrington

 Bridge Street is one of the main thoroughfares of Warrington, Cheshire, England, linking the town centre to Warrington Bridge across the River Mersey.

-The location earned nationwide recognition in the aftermath of the Warrington bombings of 1993, where 2 people were killed and another 56 people were injured.
+The location earned nationwide recognition in the aftermath of the Warrington bombings of 1993, where two people were killed and another 56 people were injured.

 History

-In the 18th century, John Howard lodged at a silver smiths on Bridge Street whilst printing his works on prison reform, as commemorated in a plaque erected by the Warrington Society in 1906.
+In the 18th century, John Howard lodged at a silversmiths on Bridge Street whilst printing his works on prison reform, as commemorated in a plaque erected by the Warrington Society in 1906.
 One of the buildings to house the Warrington Academy was located at the street's southern end.